"...But seek ye first the kingdom of God and His righteousness and all these things shall be added unto you."

 When Were the Spices Bought?

 How then should we handle the apparent contradiction about the spices?
 The verb in Mark 16:1 is translated "had bought" in the King James version, but "bought" in most others.
 This can be understood in one of two ways.
 It may be that the King James is correct in rendering it "had bought," referring to having bought the spices the day before the Sabbath, and now they were going to the tomb on the day after the Sabbath.
+(They may even have bought them prior to the day before the Sabbath, since Luke says they "prepared" them that day, not that they "bought" them.)
 The aorist tense in Greek would allow for that.
 "The aorist tense is characterized by its emphasis on punctiliar action; that is, the concept of the verb is considered without regard for past, present, or future time.
 There is no direct or clear English equivalent for this tense, though it is generally rendered as a simple past tense in most translations" (Online Bible Greek Lexicon).

 Back To The Top